swiss-territorial-data-lab/proj-qalidar/README.md

   <img
   src="img/overall_workflow.svg"
   alt="Workflow of project"
-  width = "70%">
+  width = "70%"><br>
-  <i>Figure 1: Overview of the workflow for change detection and assignment of a criticality level to the detected changes.</i>
+  <figcaption>Figure 1: Overview of the workflow for change detection and assignment of a criticality level to the detected changes.</figcaption>
 </div>

 The full documentation of the project is available on the STDL's [technical website](https://tech.stdl.ch/PROJ-QALIDAR/).